PricelessToolkit/Droplet/README.md

 <img src="https://esphome.io/_images/dallas-log.png" width="634" height="321" />

-Now that we know the address of temperature sensor, we need to add it to the config as an example shown below
+Now that we know the address of temperature sensor, we can add it to the config as an example shown below

 ```
 sensor: